 Professor Helen Sword

 Trained as a literary scholar, I hold a PhD in Comparative Literature from Princeton University and taught for 10 years in the English Department at Indiana University before joining the University of Auckland in 2004.
-I now work with academic staff from across the disciplines on a variety of teaching and research initiatives.
+As Director of the Centre for Learning and Research in Higher Education (CLeaR), I work with academic staff from across the University on a variety of teaching and research initiatives and have developed a particular interest in academic writing across the disciplines.
 I also maintain strong links to my 'home discipline' of literary studies and hold a fractional appointment in the English Department.

 Research | Current

 I have published widely in the intersecting domains of modernist literature, higher education pedagogy, digital poetics and academic writing, including six books, numerous scholarly articles, and invited commentaries in international publications such as the New York Times, the Wall Street Journal, the Chronicle of Higher Education, The Conversation and Times Higher Education.
 Drawing on my background as a literary scholar, poet and award-winning teacher, my most recent books explore academic writing in all its rich complexity: Stylish Academic Writing (Harvard 2012) exposes myths and conventions that can hinder research creativity and clear communication; The Writer's Diet (Auckland 2015; Chicago 2016) issues a resounding call to arms against the lure of soggy sentences; and Air & Light & Time & Space: How Successful Academics Write (Harvard 2017) investigates the backgrounds, habits and emotions of academic writers from across the disciplines and around the world.
 My current research project is on 'Writing with Pleasure'.